 At 18.4oz or 520 grams, these grooming clippers aren't the lightest but they are well-designed so handling them remains a pleasure.
-You should get used to the weight after few trimming sessions.
+You should get used to the weight after a few trimming sessions.

 Horse trainers in stables mention these clippers as the best they ever had and don't miss on mentioning that even after six years of intense use, they are still as good as gold.
-If you've owner several clippers to date, you probably noticed how the cord is often the first thing to break — well you don't even have that worry with the Super AGR cordless clippers!
+If you've owned several clippers to date, you probably noticed how the cord is often the first thing to break — well you don't even have that worry with the Super AGR cordless clippers!

 A Few Shortcomings

 There is one main problem with our Andis Super AGR+ Cordless Clippers review and it may bother some groomers more than others.
-It's the weight of the Super AGR; these clippers are extremely durable but that has to come at the expenses of a lighter weight.
+It's the weight of the Super AGR; these clippers are extremely durable but that has to come at the expense of a lighter weight.
 Extended use of these clippers may cause wrist fatigue in the occasional groomer while experienced groomers usually know how to diminish wrist tension.

 Besides the weight, there aren't many lacks in these upmarket premium clippers.

 In my humble opinion, with so many upsides and weight as the only downside, the Andis Super AGR+ Cordless Clippers are the absolute unquestionable best professional heavy-duty animal clippers.
 They just deliver on all levels from battery, motor to blades.
 These clippers are very versatile and are built to last for many years to come, even with intensive use.

 Yes, they are not cheap but we didn't put the price in the shortcomings section because if you demand a great product, you must be ready to pay the right price for it.